bigbluedisco/tech-challenge/intern/README.md

 ## Your missions

 Backend missions:
-- Complete the backend code (if not already done):
+- Complete the backend code where there are TODOs (if not already done):
   - Add code to get the list of products in the Handler.
   - Add code to start a local web server at port 8080 that handles all requests with Handler in the main function.